vmwarecloudadvocacy/acme_fitness_demo/README.md

 ### Catalog Service

 Before deploying the catalog datastore (mongo) and catalog service please add a secret for the service to use in authenticating with the cache.
-*Note: Please replace '<value>' in the command below with the desired password text.
+*Note: Please replace 'value' in the command below with the desired password text.
 Changing the name of the secret object or the 'password' key may cause deployment issues*

 ```
 kubectl create secret generic catalog-mongo-pass --from-literal=password=<value>